-The purpose of the Stock Option Plan is to attract, retain and motivate directors, officers, employees and consultants (collectively, the "Participants") by providing them with the opportunity, through stock options, to acquire a proprietary interest in the Corporation and benefit from its growth.
+The purpose of the Option Plan is to attract, retain and motivate directors, officers, employees and consultants (collectively, the "Participants") by providing them with the opportunity, through stock options, to acquire a proprietary interest in the Corporation and benefit from its growth.
 In management's view, the ability to grant stock options as a means of compensating Participants contributes to the Corporation's overall financial performance.
-As such, management considers that the Stock Option Plan is beneficial to the Corporation as it provides the Corporation with greater flexibility to compensate eligible Participants with grants of stock options and encourage Participant ownership of the Corporation.
+As such, management considers that the Option Plan is beneficial to the Corporation as it provides the Corporation with greater flexibility to compensate eligible Participants with grants of stock options and encourage Participant ownership of the Corporation.
+Options may be granted under the Option Plan only to Participants or to persons that have agreed to commence serving in any of the aforementioned capacities, subject to the rules and regulations of applicable regulatory authorities and the TSX-V.